Updated on: 2/26/2019

 Image courtesy of Oregon State Police

-Oregon police say that a teenage driver from Washington was holding his breath as he drove through a tunnel in Oregon when he passed out behind the wheel and crashed head-on into an SUV Sunday evening.
+Oregon police say that a teenage driver caused an accident when he was holding his breath as he drove through a tunnel in Oregon when he passed out behind the wheel and crashed head-on into an SUV Sunday evening.

 Police officials say that 19-year-old Daniel J. Calhoon, of Snohomish, Wash., was driving on Highway 26 near Manning when he crashed head-on into an SUV traveling in the opposite direction.
 Calhoon’s vehicle caromed off the first impact and then struck a second vehicle that was carrying two other passengers.